Georgia, Alabama, Michigan State, Oregon top CFP rankings

 - Oops!Something went wrong.Please try again later.

-Georgia, Alabama, Michigan State and Oregon were the top four teams Tuesday night in the first College Football Playoff rankings of the season with Ohio State and Cincinnati up next.
+Georgia, Alabama, Michigan State and Oregon will start the College Football Playoff race in prime position at the top of the selection committee's rankings.

+Unbeaten Cincinnati is going to need some help to make history as the first team from outside the Power Five conferences to reach college football's final four.

 Only once in the seven-year history of the CFP have the four teams in the committee's initial ranking made the final four.
 That was last season.

-This season, Georgia was an obvious No. 1 and committee chairman Gary Barta, who is also Iowa’s athletic director, told ESPN that Alabama was a comfortable No. 2 for the 13-member panel.
+This season, Georgia (8-0) was an obvious No. 1.
+Barta said Alabama (7-1) was a comfortable No. 2 for the 13-member panel, despite the Crimson Tide's close loss at Texas A&M in early October.

 He said Nos.
 3-9 were hard to discern.